urcity-dev/docs-ur-city/index.md

 >If you need to know more about this platform, please [Contact Us]

 {: .note }
->The UR.CITY platform is built on top of [CityOS Framework].
-> Please refer to the [CityOS Documentation] for more information about this framework.
+>The UR.CITY platform is part of the IM.UR.CITY project, [docs.UR.CITY] and [docs.IM.CITY] are twin platforms that work together to create a unique ecosystem where #intelligentAgents are developed and used to facilitate real-life social interactions.

 &nbsp;